Mohammad Fahad al-Qahtani: International reaction

 On 29 June, the Cairo Institute for Human Rights Studies spoke on al-Qahtani's behalf at the 20th session of the United Nations Human Rights Council, stating its "uttermost concern over the targeting of activists for their cooperation with international human rights protection mechanisms" and referring specifically to the charges against al-Qahtani.

 Amnesty International described the charges as "part of a series of recent trials aimed at silencing human rights activists" in Saudi Arabia.
-Later, it described the sentence as an evidence of "Saudi Arabian authorities’ inability to deal with any opinion that contradicts their own."
+Later, it described the sentence as an evidence of "Saudi Arabian authorities' inability to deal with any opinion that contradicts their own."
 Human Rights Watch described the sentence as being "outrageous."

 Imprisonment

 Al-Qahtani was shifted into solitary confinement on 17 December 2018.
 He carried out several hunger strikes in 2020 and 2021 in protest against prison conditions.

 On 26 May 2022, al-Qahtani was assaulted by a mentally ill prisoner.
 Other prisoners defended al-Qahtani and stopped the assault.

+On 7 January 2025, al-Qahtani was conditionally released from prison.
+He was given a 10-year travel ban, preventing him from visiting his family in the US.
+Amnesty International called for the travel ban to be cancelled.